LW83/project4new/README.md

    - As an Admin user, I want to be able to manage the permissions of Users of Connector.
    - As an Admin user, I want to be able to edit the details for Users if required.
    - As an Admin user, I want to be able to delete users as required.
+   - As an Admin user, I want to be able to edit and delete profiles created by users if required.
-   - As an Admin user, I want to be able to edit and delete profiles and bookings of users if required.
+   - As an Admin user, I want to be able to edit and delete bookings created by users if required.

 - __Site Aims__